How to improve performance when using YCSB for performance testing with NuoDB?

 1) Ensure your NuoDB Journal and Archive are on SEPARATE storage devices.
 If you only have one SSD, put the Journal on the SSD.

-2) Set --mem on TE and SM to be about 40% less than the total system memory and make sure the nodes are not swapping during the YCSB load.
+2) Set --mem on the SM and TEs to be about 40% less than the total system memory and make sure the nodes are not swapping during the YCSB load.

 The SM has a greater memory need than TEs when multiple TEs are in use, so the SM should get all available memory on one of the hosts.
-It is recommended NOT co-locating TE with SM since there are 2 other TE hosts.
+We recommend AGAINST co-locating the TE with the SM since there are 2 other TE hosts.
 The following setup is recommended:

-host1: SM with --mem set to 80 (80g*1.4 = 112g which gives us room for the memory allocator overhead before exceeding system RAM)
+host1: SM with --mem set to 80 (80g x 1.4 = 112g, which gives us room for the memory allocator overhead before exceeding system RAM)

 host2: TE with --mem set to 64g